Milica Pap: Biography

 Pap is a Balkan pianist and music teacher.

 Her father Ljudevit Pap (or Lajos Papp to use the Hungarian spelling) was a violinist and professor of music at the University of Belgrade.
 He was a founding member of the Association of Serbian Musicians and the first violinist and leader of the Belgrade Symphony Orchestra and the Sarajevo Radio Orchestra.
 He is also credited with forming the first professional string quartet in Sarajevo.
 He died when Pap was 14.

 Her mother is the Serbian-Montenegrin pianist Angelina Bojovic, who still teaches at the Music Academy in Sarajevo.
 Her pupils include the pianists M. Karacic (US), B. Hrovat (Canada), M. Olenjuk (Germany) and S. Kulenovic (Slovenia).

 By the age of 10, Pap could play.
 She gave her first public recital at the age of 14.
-The Boznian-Herzgovinian authorities awarded her a scholarship to the faculty of music at Belgrade University in 1991, when she came first in the entrance exams at the age of 17.
+The Bosnian-Herzegovinian authorities awarded her a scholarship to the faculty of music at Belgrade University in 1991, when she came first in the entrance exams at the age of 17.
 While there, she won the Olga Mihajlovic Prize for best pianist in the university and the Radmila Djordjevic Prize for best piano accompanist.

 Pap studied under A.Valdma, N. LJ.
 Starkman, S. Bogino, V. Ogarkov, S. Dorensky, L. Istvan, I. Khudolei, Y. Kot, I. Alekseyhuk, R. Kehrer, D. Anderson, P. Scheyder, L. Pogorelich and D. Protopopescu.
 This led to her being given a teaching post at the university at the age of 21; in 1997, she became a professor of music there, specialising in piano, chamber music and accompaniment.
 By 2000, she also held a professorship at the Sarajevo Music Academy.